Skip to content

 3. Preview generation

-• basePath - path to the directory with loaded files and server-based previews.
-By default assets/images/products/.
+• basePath — path to the directory with uploaded files and thumbnails on the server.
+Default: assets/images/products/.

-• basePathRelative - indicates that basePath is set in relation to the site's root.
-By default - yes.
+• basePathRelative — whether basePath is relative to the site root.
+Default: yes.

-• baseUrl - url for access to files and previews from outside of the site.
-By default assets/images/products/.
+• baseUrl — URL for accessing files and thumbnails from outside.
+Default: assets/images/products/.

-• baseUrlRelative - indicates that baseUrl is set in relation to the site's root.
-By default - yes.
+• baseUrlRelative — whether baseUrl is relative to the site root.
+Default: yes.

-• allowedFileTypes - files allowed for loading.
-By default jpg,jpeg,png,gif.
+• allowedFileTypes — allowed upload types.
+Default: jpg,jpeg,png,gif.

-• imageExtensions - list of extensions in allowedFileTypes, which stand for pictures.
-By default jpg,jpeg,png,gif.
+• imageExtensions — list of extensions in allowedFileTypes that are images.
+Default: jpg,jpeg,png,gif.

-• skipFiles - list of file extensions that are not to be put in the list.
-By default it contains service extensions like .svn,.git,_notes,nbproject,.idea,.DS_Store.
+• skipFiles — list of file extensions to hide from the list.
+Default includes .svn,.git,_notes,nbproject,.idea,.DS_Store.

 json